 About the Motor Vehicle Fuel Tax

-The motor vehicle tax is owed by the person who owns the motor vehicle fuel when a taxable event occurs (the tax is assessed).
-The motor vehicle fuel tax is imposed on each gallon of motor vehicle fuel entered, or removed from a refinery or terminal rack in this state.
+The motor vehicle tax is owed by the person who owns the motor vehicle fuel when it is entered (imported into California), or removed from a refinery or terminal rack in this state.

-The tax is assessed upon each gallon of motor vehicle fuel when it is:
+The tax is imposed upon each gallon of motor vehicle fuel when it is:

 - Removed from the terminal rack,